-A Notice of Availability (NOA) of the Draft EA and FONSI was published in Las Vegas Review Journal and Desert Lightning News newspapers announcing the availability of the EA for review on XX.
-The NOA invited the public to review and comment on the Draft EA.
-The public and agency review period ended on XX.
-The public and agency comments are provided in Appendix B.
+A Notice of Availability (NOA) of the Draft EA and FONSI was published in Las Vegas Review Journal and Desert Lightning News newspapers on 13 and 14 May 2022 announcing the availability of the EA for review.
+The NOA invited the public to review and comment on the Draft EA and Draft FONSI.
+Copies of the announcements are provided in Appendix B. The public and agency review period ended on 13 June 2022.
+This Final EA was updated to address public comments received on the Draft EA.
+Copies of all comments received are provided in Appendix A.